 Finally, observe that we are converting candidate coordinates of S back to meters to match the UTM polygon.
 In all previous examples, for both the trap locations and the activity centers we have used UTM coordinates divided by 1000 to estimate sigma on a km scale.
 This is adequate for wide ranging individuals like bears.
 In other cases you may center all coordinates on 0.
 No matter what kind of transformation you use on your coordinates , make sure to always convert candidate values for S back to the original scale (UTM) before running the over() command.

-SPACECAP – SCR models in discrete space

-SPACECAP code – Andy

-MCMC software packages
+\section{MCMC software packages}

 Throughout most of this book we will use WinBUGS and, occasionally, JAGS to run MCMC analyses.
 Here, we will briefly discuss the main pros and cons of these two programs as well as WinBUGS successor OpenBUGS.
 You can find scripts to simulate data and run the basic SCR model in all three programs in the online supplementary material (simSCR0poisBUGS).

-WinBUGS
+\subsection{WinBUGS}

 In a nutshell, WinBUGS (and the other programs) do everything that we just went through in this chapter (and quite a bit more).
 Looking through your model, WinBUGS determines which parameters it can use standard Gibbs sampling for (i.e. for conjugate full conditional distributions).
 Then, it determines, in the following hierarchy, whether to use adaptive rejection sampling, slice sampling or – in the ‘worst’ case – Metropolis-Hastings sampling for the other full conditionals (MANUAL).
 If it uses MH sampling, it will automatically tune the updater so that it works efficiently.